-Here’s what you need to know about private Medicare plans, like Medicare Advantage – plans that include all services covered by Original Medicare plus more; and Medicare Supplement plans (Medigap), which work alongside Original Medicare.
+Here you’ll find what you need to know about private Medicare plans, like Medicare Advantage – plans that include all services covered by Original Medicare plus more; and Medicare Supplement plans (Medigap), which work alongside Original Medicare.
 Learn what they are, the differences and which plan may work for you.

 Comparing Medicare Advantage and Medigap

-What to expect from a Medicare Advantage Plan
+What to expect from a Medicare Advantage plan

 Medicare Advantage plans (Part C) work in place of Original Medicare.
-They’re not an addition – they’re an alternative.
+They’re not an addition, they’re an alternative.
 When you buy a Medicare Advantage plan from a Medicare-approved private insurance company, you get the coverage of Original Medicare, plus whatever additional perks and benefits your insurance company offers – often things Parts A and B don’t cover.

 • Predictable costs: Most Medicare Advantage plans include copays and deductibles for covered services, as well as monthly premiums as low as $0 – which are paid in addition to your Part B premium.
 Unlike Original Medicare, there is an annual out-of-pocket maximum, so you never have to pay above a certain amount for services covered by your plan.